Eight Mile Plains: Education

 Warrigal Road State School is a government primary (Prep–6) school for boys and girls at 314 Warrigal Road.
 In 2017, the school had an enrolment of 1283 students with 91 teachers (80 full-time equivalent) and 55 non-teaching staff (34 full-time equivalent).
 It includes a special education program.

 There are no secondary schools in Eight Mile Plains.
-The nearest government secondary schools are in the neighbouring suburbs of Runcorn, Sunnybank and MacGregor.
+The nearest government secondary schools are Runcorn State High School in neighbouring Runcorn to the south-west, Sunnybank State High School in neighbouring Sunnybank to the west, MacGregor State High School in neighbouring MacGregor to the north-west, and Rochedale State High School in neighbouring Rochedale to the east.

 Transport

 Eight Mile Plains is connected to Brisbane CBD and Gold Coast and by the Pacific Motorway and to the Sunshine Coast via the Gateway Motorway.
 It is connected to the Translink public transport network via Eight Mile Plains busway station on the South-East Busway.